Square Functions and Variational Estimates for Ritt Operators on $L^1$: The case of

-In the case of $\tau_{\mu}$, the estimates developed in Sections 4 can be improved with the aid of the Ergodic Calder\'on--Zygmund decomposition introduced by R. Jones \cite{Roger}.
-After the decomposition, the cancellation of the "bad" function provides improved control on Fouirier coefficients.
+For operators $\tau_{\mu}$, the estimates developed in Sections 4 can be improved with the aid of the Ergodic Calder\'on--Zygmund decomposition introduced by R. Jones \cite{Roger}, because the cancellation provided by the "bad" function gives improved control on Fourier coefficients.

 \begin{prop} \cite{Roger} Ergodic CZ--Decomposition.\\ Let $(X, m)$ be a probability space and $\tau : X \to X$ and ergodic, invertible measure preserving transformation.
 Let $f\in L^1(X)$ and\\ $f^*(x)= \sup_{n,m} \frac 1{n+m+1} |\sum_{k=-m}^n f(\tau^kx)|$, the maximal function for averages.
-Then $f$ can be decomposed as $f=g+b$, with $g\in L^{\infty}$ and $b\in L^1(X)$, called the "bad" function, with the following properties. \begin{enumerate} \item[a)] The set $B=\{x: f^*(x) \le \lambda\}$ decomposes as $B= \cup_i B_i$ where the $B_i$'s are pairwise disjoint. \item[b)] $b=\sum_i b_i$ where each $b_i$ is supported on a set $E_i$ of the form $E_i=\cup_{j=1}^{l_i} \tau^jB_i$, union of pairwise disjoint sets ($l_i=i$). \item[c)] $\sum_{k=1}^{l_i}b_i(\tau^kx)=0$ if $x\in B_i$. \item[d)] $\sum_{k=1}^{l_i}|b_i(\tau^kx)| \le 2 \lambda$ if $x\in B_i$. \item[e)] $\sum_i m(E_i) \le 2 \frac{\|f\|_1}{\lambda}$. \item[f)] $\| g\|_{\infty} \le 2\lambda$ and $\|g\|_1\le \|f\|_1$. \end{enumerate} \end{prop}
+Then $f$ can be decomposed as $f=g+b$, with $g\in L^{\infty}$ and $b\in L^1(X)$, called the "bad" function, with the following properties. \begin{enumerate} \item[a)] The set $B=\{x: f^*(x) \le \lambda\}$ decomposes as $B= \cup_i B_i$ where the $B_i$'s are pairwise disjoint. \item[b)] $b=\sum_i b_i$ where each $b_i$ is supported on a set $E_i$ of the form $E_i=\cup_{j=1}^{i} \tau^jB_i$, union of pairwise disjoint sets. \item[c)] $\sum_{k=1}^{i}b_i(\tau^kx)=0$ if $x\in B_i$. \item[d)] $\sum_{k=1}^{i}|b_i(\tau^kx)| \le 2 \lambda$ if $x\in B_i$. \item[e)] $\sum_i m(E_i) \le 2 \frac{\lVert f\rVert_1}{\lambda}$. \item[f)] $\lVert g\rVert_{\infty} \le 2\lambda$ and $\lVert g\lVert_1\le \lVert f\rVert_1$. \end{enumerate} \end{prop}